Shop-N-Split/Shop-N-Split/README.md

 git fetch origin
-git checkout development //Change to the development branch git merge login-page //Merge login-page to the development branch git pull origin development //update the files from development becuase there might have been changes since you started working git push origin development //push changes to github git branch -d login-page //delete the login-page branch
+git checkout development //Change to the development branch git merge login-page //Merge login-page to the development branch git pull origin development //update the files from development becuase there might have been
+                            //changes since you started working git push origin development //push changes to github git branch -d login-page //delete the login-page branch
 ```